samueladewusi99/samueladewusi99/README.md

 👋 About Me

 Hi, I’m Samuel Adewusi, a Cybersecurity Professional specializing in Identity and Access Management (IAM), Cloud Security and Data Governance.
 My focus is on the MIcrosoft Cloud Infrastructure particularly Microsoft 365 and Azure.
 This is where I hone and utilize majority of my skills.
+Strong repertoire in Active Directory, Security Incidence Response and Endpoint Security.
 I manage user identities, roles, permissions, and conditional access policies using Entra ID.
 With a Master's degree in Cybersecurity and 4 years of experience in IT and Security roles, I am passionate about delivering secure, scalable solutions that empower businesses.

 🌱 Skills and Expertise